wabbajack-tools/mod-lists/bevilex/readme.md

 11. Done!
 Run the game as usual by selecting and running Oblivion from the dropdown menu.

 ### Setting Core Affinity to improve performance (courtesy of Aerialvas)

+**NOTE: Depending on your CPU architecture, this may cause more performance problems than it solves.** If you wish to give it a try, it is worth measuring FPS and testing stability both before and after making these changes to determine if you will obtain a benefit.

 Oblivion is only designed to run on the first two cores of a PC, but by default, the operating system will attempt to use all cores.
 By manually setting Oblivion to use just the first two cores, you can achieve a significant performance boost in game.